hmp-anthony/asiant/README.md

 - [ ] Add random number generation to utils.
 - [ ] path_constrained_entity suffers from variable speeds that depend on line_segment length.
 Fix this.
 - [ ] Our code is organised as mostly a header-only project.
 Weigh up the pros and cons of putting implementation code in .cpp files.
 - [ ] When starting out I used the `steering` object to transfer velocitys and accelerations.
 I quickly found this to be more of a hassle than useful.
 Either delete the object and be done with it or commit to using steering object.
+Maybe the purpose of using a returned steering object is so that the `Seek` object (or whatever) does not change the associated objects.
+When you have decided explain yourself above.